AlanGarciaAtos/learning-plan-angular/11_typescript/notes.md

 - Decorators (they say it's meta)
 - Rich in configuration
 - Modern tooling that helps non-typescript projects
+- Also tells me when I have the same named function between all my TS files.

 # Working with Types